 - Contemporaneous journal entries

 Avoid making audio or video recordings before speaking with an attorney.
 This is because California requires all parties involved in a conversation to consent to being recorded before recording can take place.
 Any evidence gathered that violates this rule may be inadmissible.
+Getting your employment law attorney's advice can be very helpful.

 How Do I Win a Retaliation Lawsuit?